kiddsoftware/srscollector/making_good_cards/index.md

 If you're just learning a language, start out with something easy!
 Assimil courses are great, because they have lots of short little stories with translations.
-You can also try bilingual children's books and any other interesting text that comes with a translation.
+You can also try bilingual children's books and anything else with a translation.

-Don't forget to choose interesting texts!
-You'll being seeing them a lot.
+<b>Don't forget to choose interesting texts!</b> You'll being seeing them a
+lot.

 Once you reach intermediate level, you should try lots of fun native
 materials: books, comics, websites, news articles, Wikipedia and